 Authorisations to the Board of Directors to increase the Bank's EC capital are given for specific and defined purposes.
-As at 31 December 2012 no authorisation was available to the Board of Directors to increase the capital of SpareBank 1 SMN.
+As at 31 December 2014 no authorisation is available to the Board of Directors to increase the capital of SpareBank 1 SMN.